 Yooralla partnered with Whitehorse City Council to bring a placemaking project to life in Box Hill.

-More than 30 Yooralla customers worked to create an interactive storyboard mural that was displayed at Box Hill Mall over three weeks in July.
+More than 30 Yooralla clients worked to create an interactive storyboard mural that was displayed at Box Hill Mall over three weeks in July.

 Mike McDermott, Yooralla’s Service Innovation Manager, Community Services, who managed the project, said its aim was to promote inclusion and raise awareness about people with disability who are part of the Box Hill community.